ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

 Set PYTHONPATH
 ^^^^^^^^^^^^^^^

-When code shared across nested different folders, you need to set the ``PYTHONPATH`` environment variable to the current working directory.
+When code is shared across nested folders, you need to set the ``PYTHONPATH`` environment variable to the current working directory.

 Type ``pwd`` in your command-line tool to see the current working directory.